 The Ironborn believe in doing things the hard way ("pay the iron price").
 Things like alliances and fealty are considered cowardly, despite being the rational choice.
 Hence why they never really got a piece of the political action on the mainland and have to eke out a living on islands that are barely more than rocks.

-A couple of lowborns who rise to prominence through their business acumen would be inspiring in a modern setting.
-But in the deeply class-ridden society of Westeros, Littlefinger and the previous Lord Frey (Lord Walder's father) are seen as upstarts who made their fortune through dishonorable means (prostitution and toll-raising, respectively).
-Walder Frey is still seen as a Nouveau Riche despite being the nonagenarian son of the first bearer of the title, and as a result a lot of his actions are driven by his desire to make prestigious marriage matches for his children.
+Lowborns who rise to prominence through their business acumen would be inspiring in a modern setting.
+But in the deeply class-ridden society of Westeros, Littlefinger and the Frey family are seen as upstarts who made their fortune through "dishonorable" means (prostitution and toll-raising, respectively).
+Walder Frey is still seen as a Nouveau Riche despite his house being some six hundred years old, and as a result a lot of his actions are driven by his desire to make prestigious marriage matches for his children.

 Ser Bronn of the Blackwater, Lord Protector of Stokeworth (formerly: Bronn), is also viewed with suspicion, partially justified in that his wife inherited her title when he killed her brother-in-law (in a duel the other man demanded) and expelled her elder sister from the castle.